 - Hide (no longer active): this will hide completely your ticket.
 It is useful if you do not want to delete a ticket but you also don't want your clients to be able to book them.

-To delete any ticket just click on the red X
+NOTE: To delete any ticket just click on the red X

 Lastly we have the Pricing notes.
 This field lets you add text below the tickets in the Widget.
-You can write whatever you want and if you want you can style it with HTML code (for advanced users).
+You can write anything you want and if you want you can style it with HTML code (for advanced users).
 This field accepts HTML so if you know the language try out what you can do.
 Let’s see an example.